 Ah Chee is the Director Engagement and Culture Major Events for Northern Territory Major Events Company (NTMEC), which has contracted AGB Events to creatively direct and produce the festival in Alice Springs.

-Presented over ten days from 3-12 April, Parrtjima 2020 (pronounced Parr-chee-ma) is unique in that it activates the desert landscape of Central Australia – that is, a two kilometre sound and light show onto the ancient MacDonnell Ranges, illuminated sculptures upon the red sands of the Desert Park, plus an entertainment stage and beautiful lighting installations within Todd Mall.
+Presented over ten days, and now with new dates from 11-20 September 2020, Parrtjima 2020 (pronounced Parr-chee-ma) is unique in that it activates the desert landscape of Central Australia – that is, a two kilometre sound and light show onto the ancient MacDonnell Ranges, illuminated sculptures upon the red sands of the Desert Park, plus an entertainment stage and beautiful lighting installations within Todd Mall.

 Described as a meeting place of old and new, the festival turns to the latest technologies to showcase the oldest continuous culture on earth.

 Experiencing this festival has been described as palpable, as those ancient living stories are openly shared.

 ‘You feel connected to it; you are not so far removed,’ said Ah Chee.
 ‘The Aboriginal people taking part in this festival know that, and are willing to share their stories and let people to come into our culture through them.’